brianglass/anastasis/files/monday_matins2.md

 Deliver me, Sinless One, from ten thousand offences, which I have senselessly committed, granting me tears of compunction as you once did to the Harlot.

-Through shameful deeds I have become a robbersÂ’ cave, show me through virtues show me to be your house, O Lover of mankind, born by your wish in a cave.
+Through shameful deeds I have become a robbers’ cave, show me through virtues show me to be your house, O Lover of mankind, born by your wish in a cave.

 ****

 Of the Martyrs.

-With GodÂ’s Spirit at the helm, inspired Martyrs, you sped through the tempest of torments and reached GodÂ’s haven.
+With God’s Spirit at the helm, inspired Martyrs, you sped through the tempest of torments and reached God’s haven.

 Alight with the grace of the Spirit, all-praised Martyrs, you fled rejoicing from the folly of idols.